zhaben/zhaben.github.io/_posts/2019-10-01-logistic-regression.md

 If I had an exact income for each person, I would use a linear regression model that would show that there is a positive relationship between age and income.

 However, the income variable isn't continous, it's categorical because I only have to two responses throughout the dataset, “<=50K” and “>50K”.
 Since each data point falls into either "<=50K" or ">50k", I consider them groups, or classes.
-I’ll have to use a classification algorithm to predict whether a person is more likely to fall into the 50K per year bucket.
+I’ll have to use a classification algorithm to predict whether a person is more likely to fall into the 50K per year category.

+I couldn't answer the question, "What is the income of person X given her age?"), but I could answer the question, "Is person X likely to make more than $50,000/year given her age?".

 I decided to use logistic regression to analyze the effect that age has on income.

-I couldn't answer the question, "What is the income of person X given her age?"), but I could answer the question, "Is person X likely to make more than $50,000/year given her age?".

-See the entire project here:[Project](https://github.com/zhaben/Logistic-Regression-Predict-Income).
+See the entire project here: [Project](https://github.com/zhaben/Logistic-Regression-Predict-Income).

 Logistic regression is a classification algorithm, which means that it predicts which class, or group, a data point is likely to fall into.
 There can be two classes (binomial logistic regression), or multiple classes (multinomial logistic regression).